 - benchmark your staff turnover

-- address issues facing new joiners and long-term workers
+- address issues facing new recruits and long-term workers

 - analyse your business culture